Aez35/miRScore/README.md

 # Description

-miRScore is a miRNA scoring tool that analyzes novel miRNAs.

-*The criteria used to determine whether a novel miRNA is of high confidence is outlined in [Axtell and Meyers (2018)](https://pubmed.ncbi.nlm.nih.gov/29343505/).*
+miRScore is a miRNA scoring tool that analyzes novel miRNAs prior to submission to miRBase.
+This tool can be used to determine whether a miRNA loci is of high confidence based on the criteria outlined in [Axtell and Meyers (2018)](https://pubmed.ncbi.nlm.nih.gov/29343505/).
+Users submit mature miRNA and precursor sequences as well as small RNA-seq data to miRScore, which will output a csv file containing an analysis of each miRNA loci, important information needed to determine confidence in that loci, and a pass/fail result.

 # Installation